rebootl/website-reflect_server/notes.md

 ## Development

-### Technologies
+### Frontend

-Frontend: Vue.js, axios
+Technologies: Vue.js, axios

+- first steps going through the vue.js tutorial
+- using "classical" imports for vue.js
+- developing menu structure and some component
+  communication

+- restructured into client/server folders
+- going through Single File Components vue.js docs.
+  esp. npm and Learn ES2015 guides

+- installed vue and vue-cli from AUR
+--> using webpack-simple

+### Backend

-Backend: flask, sqlite, peewee
+Technologies: flask, sqlite, peewee

 - really glad I found peewee, didn't like sqlalchemy when I checked it out last time, that was some time ago tho